 Getting a baked vegan cheesecake right is an art.
 No, just kidding.
 It is really simple, but it does require just a little bit of patience.

 1. Make the baked vegan cheesecake base

 I have many fond childhood memories of bashing up biscuits for a cheesecake base.
 We’d put all the biscuits inside a bag and bash them with a rolling pin.
-It is is so satisfying.
-This is exactly what I want you to do here, smash those biscuits to a fine crumb and let out all that pent up anger.
+It is so satisfying.
+This is exactly what I want you to do here, smash those biscuits to a fine crumb and let out all that pent-up anger.